Catalyst-Consulting-Group/env-configuration-provider/README.md

 In this example taken from the [Web Sample](samples/WebSample/Program.cs), we are adding a required env, an optional env with a default value, and a custom mapping function that pulls multiple envs at once to build a connection string.

+`AddRequiredEnv` and `AddOptionalEnv` both come with overloads that allow a conditional function to determine if the variable should be loaded into configuration.
+This can be useful if you want to prevent clobbering other providers' values if they are already set.

 You can chain as many functions as you want.
 If you are concerned about this cluttering up your `Program.cs`, you can create a custom extension method in your project that performs the configuration.
 See the [Web Sample](samples/WebSample/Configuration/ConfigurationExtensions.cs) for an example.

+You can also create custom extension methods for `IEnvConfigurationBuilder` that can encapsulate custom logic.
+For example, if multiple projects need access to the same connection string, you could write an extension method that wraps the `AddCustomMapper` function above and share it in a common class library.